Iteris Inc Annual Shareholders Meeting Transcript

 Operator

-Hello, and welcome to the 2020 Annual Meeting of Stockholders by Iteris, Inc. Please note that today's meeting is being recorded.
+Hello and welcome to the 2022 Annual Meeting of Stockholders of Iteris, Inc. Please note that today's meeting is being recorded.
+(Operator Instructions)

-It is now my pleasure to turn today's meeting over to Joe Bergera, Chief Executive Officer of Iteris, Inc. Mr. Bergera, the floor is yours.
+It is now my pleasure to turn today's meeting over to Joe Bergera, President and Chief Executive Officer of Iteris, Inc. Mr. Bergera, the floor is yours.

 J. Joseph Bergera - Iteris, Inc. - President, CEO & Director

+Great.
+Thank you, Matt.
 Good afternoon, everyone.
-It's now 2:00 p.m.
-Pacific Daylight Time, and the meeting will please come to order.
-It is my pleasure to welcome you to the 2020 Annual Meeting of Stockholders of Iteris, Inc. My name is Joe Bergera, and as President and Chief Executive Officer of Iteris Inc., I'll be presiding and acting as meeting Chair.
+It is now 4 p.m.
+Central Daylight Time.
+And the meeting will please come to order.
+It is my pleasure to welcome you to the 2022 Annual Meeting of Stockholders of Iteris, Inc. My name is Joe Bergera.
+And as President and Chief Executive Officer of Iteris, Inc., I'll be presiding and acting as meeting Chair.

-We are delighted that you've made the effort to participate in our first-ever virtual annual meeting.
-Each of you attending today's virtual annual meeting must have registered online as you electronically entered the meeting.
-Today's annual meeting is a live webcast and is also being recorded.
-Starting tomorrow, you'll be able to find a recording of the virtual annual meeting on the
+Due to the COVID-19 pandemic, in 2020, we began conducting our annual meetings on a virtual basis.
+Since we found this format to be more efficient, accessible and equitable for stockholders, we plan to continue to use this format for the foreseeable future.
+To that end, we are delighted that you're able to participate in today

 Iteris Inc Annual Shareholders Meeting Transcript